Our practice provides a health service that accommodates a diverse multicultural population including those with disability.

 When receiving complaints, staff should follow this process in order to minimise further patient anxiety and hostility, potentially leading to litigation:

-- Notify the practice manager who will attend to the complaint
+- Notify the managing director who will attend to the complaint

 - Take the patient to a private area of our practice (if the complaint is provided verbally)